Skip to content

 • Lunch for 22-mile and 15-mile hikers

-• Finisher medallion
+• Finisher medallion and certificate

-• Medical support & restrooms
+• First aid support & restrooms

-• Completely marked route and map
+• Yellow blazed marked trail and map

 Your registration supports: